 We are more than “organic”.
 For us, organic is both an incentive and a responsibility.
 We want to think sustainability holistically and integrate it passionately into all the branches of our work.
 We therefore also make the highest environmental demands of our packaging and do everything we can to avoid plastic as far as possible.
 Resource-saving production is a matter of course for us; we want to keep our CO2 footprint as low as possible.
 After all, our vision is to preserve a living, species-rich planet worth living on for our future generations.

 But what exactly does environmental compatibility of packaging mean?
-With the boxes, the answer is simple: All our paper-based outer packaging is made of certified FSC® paper.
-FSC® stands for Forest Stewardship Council and was founded in 1993 as an independent, non-profit organization as a result of the UN Environment Summit in Rio de Janeiro.
-Its label is an international certification system for more sustainable forest management: it is awarded to companies that manage their forests and plantations according to ecological and social principles – so that we can preserve all the trees in the long term.
+With the boxes, the answer is simple: All our paper-based outer packaging is made of certified FSC®-certified paper.
+FSC® stands for Forest Stewardship Council® and was founded in 1993 as an independent, non-profit organization as a result of the UN Environment Summit in Rio de Janeiro.
+Its label is an international certification system for more sustainable forest management: it is awarded to companies that manage their forests and plantations according to ecological and social principles – so that we can preserve all the forests in the long term.
 This means for our customers that the packaging can be disposed of in waste paper containers with a clear conscience.

 Our tea bags are completely biodegradable and can therefore be disposed on the compost: They do not have a metal clip, are bleached with oxygen, free of genetically modified material and plastic-free.
 The bag itself is made of Manila hemp, also known as Abacá, a type of banana native to the Philippines, whose fiber was originally used to make cords and ropes and today it is used for tea bags.
 The string of the tea bag is made of biologically certified organic cotton and, the tea tag is made of FSC®-certified paper.